alisdairrankine/hybrid/README.md

 ### Language Sets

-Translations for the UI are stored within a language set file
+Translations for the UI are stored within a language set file.